Garathd/Django-To-Do-List/README.md

 - ***Test Task Model***: This tests the task model by creating both a new project and associated task

 ## Deployment

 ### Heroku Deployment Steps

-DEFAULT STEPS: NEED TO CHANGE THIS AND EXPAND AND MENTION MANUAL DEPLOYMENT FOR LIVE SITE!!!!!!!!
 1. Create a new app
 2. Install [PostgreSQL](https://elements.heroku.com/addons/heroku-postgresql)
 3. Add PostgreSQL Database url to the config vars